 Then you can say “Smith Elementary has this music program, or this program for kids with special needs.
 That’s objective information.
 It’s not your opinion,” she explains

-Phipps says it’s valuable for clients to go visit the schools themselves and real estate professionals can help ease these meetings and doing so is a way to demonstrate value but avoid providing.
+Phipps says it’s valuable for clients to go visit the schools themselves.
+Real estate professionals can help ease these meetings, and doing so is a way to demonstrate value without providing an opinion.

 “I call the superintendent’s office or one of the public affairs people to meet with the relocating family,” he says.
 “Our job is to direct them to resources so they can make a decision, but not to make that decision for them,” he adds.

 Partnering to Provide Factual Information

 Real estate professionals have a unique opportunity to provide clients with properly cultivated and objective information, which helps combat misinformation when it comes to school districts.
 One example is the Pasadena Schools Initiative in Pasadena, Calif.

 In the 1970s, a federal court ordered the desegregation of the Pasadena, Calif., Unified School District, and “as a result, many white people pulled their children out of the public schools and sent them to private schools,” Smokler states.

 Community consensus was that Pasadena schools were underfunded and performed poorly.
 Over time, though, the Pasadena school district had made major investments and grown to be top notch.
 Still, real estate professionals at the time passed outdated information about the district on to their clients, which informed the client’s decision on where to buy a home.